RuslanRWX/sysbackup/README.md

 *bind_ip = 127.0.0.1* to *bind_ip = 0.0.0.0*

-> NOTE: Don’t forget about firewall.
+> Note: Don’t forget about firewall.
 Your firewall has to allow traffic to the 27017 port for your hosts and forbid for others.

 Restart MongoDB by following this command: